tudelft3d/val3dity/data/poly/README.txt

   * cube with -100.0 as z-coordinates
   * valid

+# duplicates
+  * cube with one duplicate vertex (repeated in a ring)
+  * invalid

 # p1e-?
   * cube with one point of top surface moved upward by 1e-? units
+  * valid? it depends on the tolerance used

+# snap1e-?
+  * cube with top surface having one vertex moved a bit, to test snapping in GML input
-  * valid? it depends on the tolerance
+  * valid? it depends on the tolerance used

 # pfold1
   * cube with an almost vertical fold in the top surface, aka as the "Kevin Wiebe's case"